 The Notes are issued pursuant to the Constitution and statutes of the State, including among others, the Local Finance Law and the County Charter (the "County Charter").
 The Notes are being issued to provide monies to meet a cash flow deficit expected to occur during the period the Notes are outstanding.
 See "CASH FLOW STATEMENTS" herein.
 The Notes will be general obligations of the County for the payment of which the County has pledged its faith and credit.
+All of the taxable real property within the County is subject to the levy of ad valorem taxes without limitation as to rate or amount to pay both the principal of and interest on the Notes.

-The Notes will be issued in anticipation of the collection by the County of real property taxes to be levied for County purposes for the County's fiscal year commencing January 1, 2008 and ending December 31, 2008.
-The total amount of taxes to be levied for County purposes for its 2008 fiscal year is approximately \$773,371,054.
-(See "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein for a description thereof).
-None of such taxes has been received as of this date.
-The County projects that substantially all of such real property taxes will be received by September 30, 2008.
+The Notes will be issued in anticipation of receipt by the County of net allocable sales taxes for County purposes for the County's fiscal year commencing January 1, 2008 and ending December 31, 2008.
+The total amount of sales taxes estimated to be allocated and paid to the County for County purposes for its 2008 fiscal year is approximately \$858,833,534 (net of NIFA set-asides).
+(See "STATEMENT OF REVENUES AND EXPENDITURES - Revenues - Sales Tax" in "APPENDIX A - INFORMATION ABOUT THE COUNTY" for a description thereof.)
+The County has not previously issued any notes or bonds in anticipation of its 2008 fiscal year sales tax revenues.